Ryuku72/msgEnd2End/app/routes/about.logs/review.md

 ### Released
 > 9th July 2024
+- [f672230](https://github.com/Ryuku72/MessageNovel/commit/f672230) Added a New Field to Pages and Novels to reflect when something new exists.
+Updated and Added New Api calls and updated the database.
+Updated Readme for Api calls section and the general sections
 > 8th July 2024
 - [076ee68](https://github.com/Ryuku72/MessageNovel/commit/076ee68) Additional Cleanup to Private and Collab labels
 - [e18eed4](https://github.com/Ryuku72/MessageNovel/commit/e18eed4) Added in Private modes for pages and novels.
 Clean up modal headers, clean up button classnames